D-epak/boiler_plate_BE/README.md

   2. For local development, configure the database connection in the .env file.
   3. if you want to run user route http://localhost:port/user/endPoints
   4. if you want to run auth route http://localhost:port/auth/endPoints
+  5. After 200 miniuts token will be expire.